What It Is Like Being a Introvert Blogger

 What's it like having a site as a introvert blogger?
-If you don't know what Introvert means, it means a person is who is shy, prefers to be mostly alone all the time and their energy gets drained more easily during social interactions.
+If you don't know what introvert means, it is a person is who is shy, prefers to be mostly alone all the time and their energy gets drained more easily during social interactions.
 So, the opposite of an extrovert.

 If you don't know about me, I, myself, am an introvert (and of course, a blogger).
 I want to talk to you about the experiences of being an introvert blogger while trying to stay active socially.
 But all of that depends on my personal experience because other introverts are different in every way.

-Anyways, the point is, not all bloggers are introverts but I can see that the majority are high.
+Anyways, the point is, not all bloggers are introverts but I can see that the majority are higher.
 But that doesn't mean that extroverts can't blog.
 And of course, introverts who blog can still be successful even if they feel shy or uncertain when it comes to webinars, courses, social sharing, blogging events and meetups.

 That's why I'm going to be listing down why blogging is a good way to express oneself when they're an introvert.
 And just to let you know, this is all from experiences based on my personal life as a blogger.